ultimape/PixelAntColony/README.md

 ## About
 Pixel Ant Colony is an open source ant simulation game.

 I am attempting to implement a physically based simulation of scent trails and a realistic behavior model (within the limitations of a 2d environment.
-It originates from by my obsession with ants.

 This was originally contracted as a small project by a 3rd benefactor.
 I plan on growing this project out to a much grander design once I meet their requirements.
 Our hope is to create something to share our interest in ants and inspire others to learn more about them.